beatak777/README-G-Bea/README.md

 - [Screencastify](https://www.screencastify.com/) was used for recording a video walkthrough of the application functionality.

-- Additionally information was utilised from [NPMJS](https://www.npmjs.com/package/inquirer) in order to create a working app.
+- Additionally information was utilised from [npmjs inquirer](https://www.npmjs.com/package/inquirer) in order to create a working app.

 ## Tests